spinkube/documentation/content/en/blog/community/spinkube-kind-rd/index.md

 The goal of this guide is show a way to bring [SpinKube](https://www.spinkube.dev/) to [KinD](https://kind.sigs.k8s.io/) without the need of a custom image, like the [SpinKube on k3d](https://www.spinkube.dev/docs/spin-operator/quickstart/) example.

-Instead, the Rancher Desktop Spin plugin will be used alongside KinD cluster configuration.
+Instead, the Rancher Desktop (RD) Spin plugin will be used alongside KinD cluster configuration.

-Finally, this guide will have 3 main sections covering the following:
+Finally, this guide will have three major sections covering the following:

 - KinD configurations: contains the different configurations, depending on your OS
 - RD on WSL: targets only Windows users